liweinan/tcprest/README.md

 	tcpRestServer.addResource(AnotherRestlet.class);

-And then the clients could access this new service by sending request:
+Then the clients could access this new service by sending request:

 	"AnotherRestlet/someMethod(arg1, arg2, ...)"

-...

 ### Extractor